by Parker Piscitello-Faye

 Post-Pandemic Employee Financial Well-being

-There are many reasons to pursue a financial wellness program after COVID-19 that we wrote a whole article on it.
+There are so many reasons to pursue a financial wellness program after COVID-19 that we wrote a whole article on it.
 You can read that here: 5 Reasons to Pursue Employee Financial Well-Being Post-Covid

 Lastly, as leaders debate remaining remote or returning to the office, employee wellness programs stand to unite a hybrid workforce.
 Many include community and engagement features, and can help their employers collect aggregated insight into their employees’ well-being, and take steps to improve it.